 In this regard, an article in The Wall Street Journal (6-18-06) states,

 Both stock funds and individual stocks can post nasty short-term losses.
 But that’s where the similarity ends.
 If your well-diversified stock funds take a tumble, you can be almost certain that they will eventually bounce back and deliver respectable returns over the long run.
 But if your individual stocks take a dive, you can’t be confident of ever recouping the loss, no matter how long you wait.

 After deciding that you want to invest in one or more mutual funds, the next decision is what type (or types) of mutual funds you prefer.
 Of course, it would be nice if there were a mutual fund that would achieve maximum capital appreciation when securities prices are rising, safeguard capital against loss when securities prices are declining, and provide a high income at all times.
 However, this ideal fund does not exist.

 Furthermore, there is no single fund or even type of fund that would be the best for everyone.
-Based on your own investment objectives and tolerance for risk, you have to choose from among the many types of mutual funds that are available.
+Based on your own investment objectives and tolerance for risk, you need to choose from among the many types of mutual funds that are available.

 Therefore, you need to decide which investment objectives is most important to you.
 While you are deciding, be sure to keep in mind that the greater the potential for reward (i.e., high returns) the greater will be the risk, especially for periods of less than ten years.
 Investment objectives to be considered include the following:

 - Long-term capital appreciation